jalajthanaki/POS-tag-workshop/README.md

 # All about Part of Speech (POS) tags

 **Understanding of POS tags and build a POS tagger from scratch**

 This repository is basically provides you basic understanding on POS tags.
 I have tried to build the custom POS tagger using Treebank dataset.

+---

 ## Workshop Outline

 There are main three sections here.
+---
     Section 1.
 Introduction to Part of Speech tags

+              1.1 What is Parts of Speech?

+              1.2 What is Parts of Speech tagging?

-              1.1 What is Part of Speech tags?
+              1.3 What is Part of Speech tagger?

-              1.2 What are the various types of the Part of Speech tags?
+              1.4 What are the various types of the Part of Speech tags?

-              1.3 Which applications are using POS tagging?
+              1.5 Which applications are using POS tagging?

-              1.4 When can we use POS tags?
+---

     Section 2.
 Generate Part of Speech tags using various python libraries